Open Sesame

 Heather & Bruce on that scooter

 Yussis I enjoyed it!
 It started to rain and those wheels are small but I zoomed off, 150cc’s whining.
 I diced – and beat – every car at all the lights.
 Twenty kilometres later I was there and asked Mario to help me load the Yamaha in the back of the Ranger.
 We huffed and puffed and we had to call his son Andreas to help, but we squeezed it in lying on its side with the handle bars hanging over the tailgate.
-I was about to clip Sambucca’s dog leash on the brakes to stop it from falling out when Mario said “The petrol is leaking out” so we dragged it back out and abandoned it in his garage.
+I was about to clip Sambucca’s dog leash on the brakes to stop it from falling out when Mario said “The petrol is leaking out.”
+So we dragged it back out and abandoned it in his garage.

 Nothing was as bad as I’d imagined.
 So he fixed everything and did the 150 000km service 13 000km late all for R2200.
 Things are actually fairly easy if you pull your finger out of your arse.